petedavisdev/petedavis.dev/_posts/why-not-vuepress.md

 One of the big selling points of VuePress is that there is no need for a database.
 Like any website, you can fetch data from APIs dynamically in a VuePress site if you want to.
 However, VuePress is best when the majority of the content you display will be fairly static.

 If you are building an app where the main content is constantly updating or highly personalised, why would you generate a static site?
-Instead you could try adding [Vue Apollo](https://apollo.vuejs.org/) to a Vue app or starting with [Nuxt](https://nuxtjs.org/).
+Instead, you could try adding [Vue Apollo](https://apollo.vuejs.org/) to a Vue app or starting with [Nuxt](https://nuxtjs.org/).
 I'll leave the database research up to you!

 ___